Barbara Stanwyck: Film career

-William Holden and Stanwyck were longtime friends and when they were presenting the Best Sound Oscar for 1977, he paused to pay a special tribute to her for saving his career when Holden was cast in the lead for Golden Boy (1939).
+William Holden and Stanwyck were longtime friends, and when they were presenting the Best Sound Oscar for 1977, he paused to pay a special tribute to her for saving his career when Holden was cast in the lead for Golden Boy (1939).
 After a series of unsteady daily performances, he was about to be fired, but Stanwyck staunchly defended him, successfully standing up to the film producers.
 Shortly after Holden's death, Stanwyck recalled the moment when receiving her honorary Oscar: "A few years ago, I stood on this stage with William Holden as a presenter.
 I loved him very much, and I miss him.
 He always wished that I would get an Oscar.
 And so, tonight, my golden boy, you got your wish."

 Television career

 As Stanwyck's film career declined during the 1950s, she moved to television.
 In 1958, she guest-starred in "Trail to Nowhere", an episode of the Western anthology series Dick Powell's Zane Grey Theatre, playing a wife who kills a man to avenge her husband.
-In 1961, she hosted an anthology drama series titled The Barbara Stanwyck Show that was not a ratings success but earned her an Emmy Award.
+In 1961, she hosted an anthology drama series titled The Barbara Stanwyck Show that was not a ratings success, but earned her an Emmy Award.
 The show ran for a total of 36 episodes.
-During this period, she also guest-starred on other television series such as The Untouchables and four episodes of Wagon Train.
+During this period, she also guest-starred on other television series, such as The Untouchables and four episodes of Wagon Train.

 She stepped back into film for the 1964 Elvis Presley film Roustabout, in which she plays a carnival owner.

 The Western television series The Big Valley, which was broadcast on ABC from 1965 to 1969, made Stanwyck one of the most popular actresses on television, winning her another Emmy.
 She was billed in the series' opening credits as Miss Barbara Stanwyck for her role as Victoria, the widowed matriarch of the wealthy Barkley family.

 In 1983, Stanwyck won an Emmy for The Thorn Birds, her third such award.
-In 1985, she made three guest appearances in the primetime soap opera Dynasty prior to the launch of its short-lived spinoff series The Colbys, in which she starred alongside Charlton Heston, Stephanie Beacham and Katharine Ross.
-Unhappy with the experience, Stanwyck remained with the series for only the first season, and her role as Constance Colby Patterson would be her last.
-It was rumored that Earl Hamner Jr., former producer of The Waltons, had initially wanted Stanwyck for the role of Angela Channing in the 1980s soap opera Falcon Crest, and she turned it down, with the role going to her friend Jane Wyman, but Hamner assured Wyman that it was only a rumor.
+In 1985, she made three guest appearances in the primetime soap opera Dynasty prior to the launch of its short-lived spinoff series The Colbys, in which she starred alongside Charlton Heston, Stephanie Beacham, and Katharine Ross.
+Unhappy with the experience, Stanwyck remained with the series for only the first season, and her role as Constance Colby Patterson was her last.
+Earl Hamner Jr., former producer of The Waltons, was rumored to have initially wanted Stanwyck for the role of Angela Channing in the 1980s soap opera Falcon Crest, and she turned it down, with the role going to her friend Jane Wyman, but Hamner assured Wyman that it was only a rumor.